alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/before-you-install.md

 If the version number starts with 10, you have the correct version installed.

-If the version number is lower than 10, like v.0.12.0 or v.5.0.0, you need to [install a newer version of Node.js](anchor link to heading below).
+If the version number is lower than 10, like v.0.12.0 or v.5.0.0, you need to install a newer version of Node.js.

-If you do not have Node.js installed at all, it will say Error 0x2 starting node.exe --version.

-In this case, you need to install Node.js.
+If you do not have Node.js installed at all, it will say 'Error 0x2 starting node.exe --version' and you need to install Node.js.

 ### If you need to install Node.js

-If you need to install Node.js or update your version, download and install Node.js from the [Node.js website](https://nodejs.org/en/).
-Choose the version marked as LTS, which stands for long term support, and follow the installation instructions.
+You can download and install Node.js from the [Node.js website](https://nodejs.org/en/).

+Choose the version marked LTS, which stands for long term support, and follow the installation instructions.

 Once you have installed Node.js, quit and restart Git Bash.
-To check it is installed correctly, enter the following command again.
+To check it's installed correctly, enter the following command again.

 `node --version`